TRURO – Traffic problems in Lower Truro and McClures Mills were the focal point of a Ward 1 meeting Monday in Truro.

 Ruthann Williams, a Wynn Park resident, said often the traffic “just creeps” along and “you could walk faster.
 When tourists come … some will turn and leave.”

 “I know it’s frustrating.
 We all want it done yesterday.
-There isn’t an immediate answer,” said Fritz, reminding residents studies have to be completed, major decisions have to go through budget deliberations and processes have to be followed in detail.
+There isn’t an immediate answer,” said Fritz, reminding residents that studies have to be completed, major decisions have to go through budget deliberations and processes have to be followed in detail.